 - Elevated blood pressure

 But, most importantly, you avoid making your AFib worse.
-Experts believe that a good diet is a key to making your heart stronger and avoiding disease.
+Experts believe that a good diet is the key to making your heart stronger and avoiding disease.
 However, for patients with this condition, it is a lot more important than you think.

 Diets high in fat and sodium pose a real threat to cardiovascular health.